Best Self-Monitored Home Security System

 If that's the case, you'll already have the equipment for one of the best pro monitoring packages in the industry.
 At around $30 a month, SimpliSafe's Fast Protect™ plan includes quick dispatch technology, video alarm verification, and a new live guard feature.

 Because SimpliSafe's a no-contract system, you can turn on monitoring if you need it and cancel it when you're ready to go back to self-monitoring.
+Its on-demand subscription is perfect for extra security that you don't need all year, like while on vacation.

 Read our full SimpliSafe review.

-4. Abode: Best for Apple customers
+3. Abode: Best home security system for Apple HomeKit

-Best for Apple customers
+Best for Apple HomeKit

 Abode security starter kit